yoraish/aruco_gridboard/IndoorAutonomousFlight.md

   - EKF3_ENABLE 0
   - EK2_GPS_TYPE 3
   - EK2_POSNE_M_NSE 0.1
+  - EK2_VELD_M_NSE 0.1
+  - EK2_VELNE_M_NSE 0.1
   - EK2_EXTNAV_DELAY 80
   - GPS_TYPE 0
   - COMPASS_USE 0
+  - COMPASS_USE2 0
+  - COMPASS_USE3 0
+  - SERIAL1_BAUD 921   (the serial port used to connect to Raspberry Pi)
+  - SERIAL1_PROTOCOL 2
   - VISO_TYPE 0

 - On the quadcopter there is a Raspberry Pi 3 (connected to FC with serial port) and a Raspberry Cam
 - On the Raspberry Pi there is ROS Kinetic with mavros and aruco_gridboard packages
-- The video is captured with raspicam_node witch publish camera/image and camera/camera_info topics
+- The video is captured with raspicam_node (https://github.com/UbiquityRobotics/raspicam_node) witch publish camera/image and camera/camera_info topics
-- On the Raspberry Pi aruco_gridboard (slightly modified by me) subscribe to above topics and publish a camera_pose message to the mavros/vision_pose/pose topic.
+- On the Raspberry Pi the node aruco_gridboard (https://github.com/anbello/aruco_gridboard) subscribes to above topics and publish a camera_pose message to the mavros/vision_pose/pose topic, mavros (http://wiki.ros.org/mavros) translates ROS messages in mavlink messages and send it to the Flight Controller

 A SET_GPS_GLOBAL_ORIGIN and a SET_HOME_POSITION messages (https://github.com/anbello/aruco_gridboard/blob/master/script/set_origin.py) are sent before starting to use the system.

 ## Instructions to reproduce the system

-On the Raspberry Pi 3 on quadcopter:
+### On the Raspberry Pi 3 on quadcopter
 - Install Ubuntu 16.04 and ROS Kinetic with Ubiquity Robotics Raspberry Pi images (https://downloads.ubiquityrobotics.com/pi.html)
-- Edit /boot/config.txt to have higher serial speed on /dev/ttyAMA0
+- Edit /boot/config.txt to have higher serial speed on /dev/ttyAMA0 (to have connection at 921600 baud)
 ```
-find the row with #init_uart_clock=3000000 and change it in this way: init_uart_clock=16000000
+- find the row with #init_uart_clock=3000000 and change it in this way: init_uart_clock=16000000
-at the end of the file comment all lines after # Allow UART and Bluetooth ...
+- at the end of the file comment all lines after # Allow UART and Bluetooth ...
-add the line: dtoverlay=pi3-disable-bt
+- add the line: dtoverlay=pi3-disable-bt
-reboot
+- reboot
 ```
 - Connect the serial port with one telemetry port on the FC
+- Connect to the PC using WiFi following the instruction on Ubiquity Robotics site (https://learn.ubiquityrobotics.com/connect_network)

-On the desktop PC:
+### On the desktop PC
 - Install ROS Kinetic on Ubuntu 16.04 (http://wiki.ros.org/kinetic/Installation/Ubuntu), maybe newer version work the same but I did not tested
 - Install ros-kinetic-joy-teleop (sudo apt ros-kinetic-joy-teleop) and configure for your gamepad
 ```